nextuav/docs/docs/matrixcc/what-is-in-the-box.md

 ![What's in the box](img/what's_in_the_box.png)

-An Ethernet switch connects multiple devices to the same network by physically connecting them to the switch using cables.
+An Network Hub connects multiple devices to the same network by physically connecting them to the switch using cables.
 Once a device is connected to a port on the switch, it manages the flow of data between the connected devices by directing incoming and outgoing data to the correct port based on the device's IP address.

 ![What's in the box](img/what's_in_the_box.png)